ArturStanisz/smart-locker-finder/README.txt

 # Smart Locker Finder

+## Author

+- **Name:** Artur Stanisz
+- **Email:** arturstanisz95@gmail.com

+## Overview

-Smart Locker Finder is my application written in Spring Boot, which uses the InPost API and allows searching for parcel lockers in Poland.
+Smart Locker Finder is a backend application created in Spring Boot that integrates with the InPost API and allows searching for parcel lockers in Poland.

-I created this project as a backend training project to learn:
-- Spring Boot,
-- REST API,
-- working with external APIs,
-- DTO,
-- unit testing.

-## What the application can do
+The application downloads real parcel locker data, filters active lockers, searches by city and province, and calculates a simple locker score based on selected features.

+## Demo & Description

+The project was created as a training backend application for learning Spring Boot, REST API development, working with external APIs, DTO mapping, and unit testing.

+The application connects with the public InPost API and downloads parcel locker data in JSON format.
+The raw API response is then converted into simplified DTO objects that are easier to use inside the application.

+Main features:
-- download data from the InPost API,
+- downloading parcel locker data from InPost API,
-- search for parcel lockers,
+- searching parcel lockers,
-- filter only operating parcel lockers,
+- filtering only active lockers,
-- search by city,
+- searching by city,
-- search by city and province,
+- searching by city and province,
-- show alternative parcel lockers,
+- showing recommended alternative lockers,
-- calculate a simple parcel locker score,
+- calculating a simple parcel locker score,
-- return a simplified API response.
+- returning simplified API responses.

+The project uses a layered structure:
+- controller layer for REST endpoints,
+- service layer for business logic and API communication,
+- DTO classes for transferring data,
+- unit tests for scoring logic.

+The application currently works locally and exposes REST endpoints that can be tested in the browser or Postman.

 ## Technologies